wmantly/p2psub/README.md

 # node-p2p-simple

-Peer to peer JSON Pub/Sub with no extremal dependencies.
+Mesh peer to peer JSON Pub/Sub with no extremal dependencies.
 Each peer can act as server and client, just a client or a simple relay peer.
 Topics can be subscribed to using a simple string or regex pattern.